rkp8/SmartGymsScheduleManager/README.md

 ## Account types

-`admin` -  Can add new trainers and classes.
+`admin` -  Adds new trainers and classes.
 Can assign classes to trainers.
 Can see list of all: appointments, trainers, members, invoices.

-`trainer` -  Can set their own working plan, add breaks to that working plan and change the classes they teach.
+`trainer` -  Creates a working plan, add breaks to that working plan and change the classes they teach.

-`member regular` -  Can book new appointments and manage them.
+`member regular` -  Books new appointments and manage them.
 Sees only classes which target regular members.

 `member premium` - Same as regular member except can only see classes which target premium members.